jordiwave/CodeBlocks_Unofficial_Testing/Readme_Build_Linux_by_Workspace.txt

 Code::Blocks workspace using an existing installed version of Code::Blocks.

 If you want to build Code::Blocks using a make file please use the Readme_Build_Linux_by_Makefile.txt file.
+If you want to build Code::Blocks Debian deb files please use the Readme_Build_Debian_deb_packages.txt file.

 Code::Blocks build instructions:
 --------------------------------